 Dates and Prices

-The cost of this trip is £2,395 per person excl. flights.
+The cost of this trip is £4,350 per person excl. flights, with a £950 single supplement.
 This includes all meals, accommodation and wildlife-focussed activities.
-Drinks are not included.
-To secure a booking, a deposit payment of £995 must be paid.
+Alcoholic drinks are not included.
+To secure a booking, a deposit payment of £1,750 plus any single supplement must be paid.

 Flights and Visas